DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Publish-APIs/README.md

 The total estimated time required for this exercise: 60 minutes.

-## Pre-Requisites
+## Prerequisites

--   At a minimum, Lab 1 is completed
+-   At a minimum, Lab 2 is completed
 -   A developer portal is provisioned